Yuchi: History

 During the 18th century, the Yuchi established an alliance with white settlers in the Southern Colonies, trading deerskins and Indian slaves with them.
 The Yuchi population plummeted during the 18th century due to Eurasian infectious diseases, to which they had no immunity, and to war with the Cherokee, who were moving into their territory.
-After the American Revolution, Yuchi people maintained close relations with the Muscogee Creek Confederacy, into which federally recognized members were later absorbed.
+After the American Revolution, Yuchi people maintained close relations with the Creek Confederacy, into which federally recognized members were later absorbed.
 In the late 18th century, some Yuchi migrated south to Florida along with the Muscogee, where they became part of the newly formed Seminole people.

 During the Creek War of 1813–1814, which overlapped the War of 1812, many Yuchi joined the Red Sticks party, traditionalists opposed to the Muscogee people of the Lower Towns, who had adopted aspects of European-American culture.
 Euchee Town decayed.
 The Yuchi tribe became one of the poorest of the Muscogee communities, at the same time gaining a bad reputation.
-The archaeological site of the town, designated a National Historic Landmark, is within the boundaries of present-day Fort Benning, Georgia.
+The archaeological site of the town, designated a National Historic Landmark, is within boundaries of present-day Fort Benning, Georgia.

 In the 1830s, the US government forcibly removed the Yuchi, along with the Muscogee, from Alabama and Georgia to Indian Territory (present day Oklahoma), west of the Mississippi River.
 The Yuchi settled in the north and northwestern parts of the Muscogee Nation.
 Three tribal towns which the Yuchi established there in the 19th century continue today: Duck Creek, Polecat, and Sand Creek.

 Second Seminole War

 Prior to 1818 some Yuchi moved to near Lake Miccosukee in northern Florida, settling near Muscogee refugees.
 Andrew Jackson's invasion of the area during the First Seminole War resulted in the Yuchi moving to eastern Florida.
 They fought alongside the Seminole during the Second Seminole War under their chief Uchee Billy.
 He was captured in 1837 with his brother Jack by General Joseph Marion Hernandez, who also captured Osceola.
 The two leaders were imprisoned for years in Fort Marion in St. Augustine, Florida.

 From 1890 to 1895, the Dawes Commission considered the Yuchi in Indian Territory to be an autonomous tribe.
 It registered tribal members preparatory to allotment of communal tribal lands in Indian Territory to individual households of members.
-Some 1200 tribal members were registered in those years.
-The Dawes Commission later decided to legally classify the Yuchi as part of the Muscogee (Creek) Nation, in an effort to simplify the process of land allotment.
+Some 1,200 tribal members were registered in those years.
+The Dawes Commission later decided to legally classify the Yuchi as part of the Muscogee Nation, in an effort to simplify the process of land allotment.
 But this decision interrupted the autonomy of the people and their record of historical continuity as a recognized tribe.